 Typical Closet Size Standards & Space Needs

 The amount of storage and amenities your closet provides is partially determined by whether you have a walk-in or reach-in closet.
 Walk-ins are generally larger, however, a reach-in closet can be designed to span an entire wall, offering as much or sometimes even more usable space than a simple walk-in closet.
 Therefore, size alone cannot be the determining factor in closet design and configuration.
+However, there are some closet size standards that can help.
 Use the guidelines below to help decide on the best closet design and amenities for your space and situation.

 Do I Have a Walk-In or Reach-In Closet?

 Most closets are typically box-like in shape.
 If the box is large enough to walk into the space like a room and it includes storage on more than one wall, it is considered to be a walk-in closet.
 Closets, where you must stand outside the opening/door to the closet and reach-in to put things away, are considered to be reach-in closets.
 Reach-ins are generally rectangular and wide, while walk-ins are deeper and more box-like.
 In addition to the size and shape of the closet, there are closet size standards that determine the type of closet you have and what you can fit inside of it.

 Dimensions for closets vary by their purpose and the type of door used on the closet.
 For example, while the minimum walk-in closet size for a bedroom closet is approximately four feet by four feet, a walk in pantry closet can be smaller because the depth of the shelves will be shallower than than the depth needed for hanging clothing on hangers.
 Bigger is often better, but general guidelines for the absolute minimum closet sizes, excluding space for the door, are as follows:

 Minimum walk-in bedroom or coat closet:4’D x 4’W

 Minimum walk-in pantry or linen closet:32″D x 32″W